Witness Post: SW Fairmount Blvd

 Previous Owners

 Next arrived the Johnson’s: Anna, Gary, Lawrence, Kristi and Harold, if I have the names right.
 It is hard to determine how long the Johnson’s stayed in 2830 SW Fairmount, but Esther recalls that they sold the house to Scott Werner and John Lippe, a retired pediatrician and a landscape architect.
-The Werner/Lippe team, affectionately known as Scott and John, lived here in 2009.
-They are best known for their artistic flair and for hosting lots of fun parties on the back deck of the home, which they expanded.
+The Werner/Lippe team, affectionately known as Scott and John, bought and fully lived here in 2009.
+They are best known for their artistic flair and for hosting lots of fun parties.
+They greatly enlarged the back deck to help them expansively party, while having home privacy to their gatherings.

 Scott and John sold the home to Nancy Boughton in 2017.
 Nancy seems to have moved to the neighborhood to be close to her son, Will Carter, who was studying to be a doctor at OHSU.
-Nancy travelled extensively as a finance manager and ended up selling the house to us, Henry and Tracy Hooper in late 2019.
+Nancy travelled extensively as a finance manager of an investment company and ended up selling the house to us, Henry and Tracy Hooper in late 2019.
 Nancy accepted our offer on Christmas Day!
-We signed the purchase documents over the holidays.
+We signed the purchase documents over the holidays that year and closed before New Years.

 If the names of the various owners are about right, we are the seventh owners of 2830 SW Fairmount in 62 years (1957-2019).
-Those approximate dates means, on average, that families have lived in the house for 8 years 10 months.
-The shortest tenure seems to be 2 years and the longest 35 or so.
-We are now in our third year “on the Loop,” and we have only plans to make it better and better.
+That timeline means, on average, that families have lived in the house for 8 years 10 months.
+The shortest tenure seems to be 2 years and the longest 35 years or so.
+We are now in our sixth year “on the Loop,” and we only have plans to make it better and more comfortable.

 Footnotes